-American Legal History Seminar (2 Credits) LAW 0794 (W) Depending on the instructor, the seminar will survey the development of the American legal system; explore a particular historical period or topic; or allow students to select the specific historical issue to be examined.
+This course is an online version of American Legal History Seminar (Law 0794).
+This online version (Law 0793) is subject to the limitations applied to distance learning courses, which are included in the Code of Academic Regulations.
+This seminar explores the intersection of law and history.
+Depending on the instructor, the seminar will survey the development of the American legal system; explore a particular historical period or topic; or allow students to select the specific historical issue to be examined.
 Accordingly, students are strongly encouraged to consult with the instructor prior to enrolling in the course.